nptcstandards/nptcstandards.github.io/about.md

 6. Maintenance and Publication

-    The body for the maintenance and communication to PitCo in the publication of standards via the [Pitco website] (https://ict.police.uk/national-standards/).
+    The body for the maintenance and communication to PictCo in the publication of standards via the [Police ICT Company website](https://ict.police.uk).

 # Products and outputs for the NPTS

 1. Framework
     Development and production of the processes and methodology for the production of Standards & Guidance.

-2. Production of Standards & Guidance Documents

-    Ownership of the production of Standards & Guidance documents.
+2. Production of Standards & Guidance Documents Ownership of the production of Standards & Guidance documents.

 # Membership